-The following day is the first control after the operation, while the next control is for 7 days and after a month.
+The following day is the first follow up after the operation, while the next is for 7 days and after a month.

 The patient is prescribed therapy (antibiotic / corticosteroid drops and ointment) and is obliged to use it according to the time period prescribed by the ophthalmologist.

 Most patients already show improvement in vision the very next day.
 It is normal to feel discomfort in the operated eye, such as occasional tingling and scratching.
 The eye may be red and teary, there may be a feeling of blurring, a halo, as well as blurred vision and double vision.
 All these symptoms are normal and will gradually disappear.